 “It was a rewarding moment for BC Law,” said Professor Garcia, “and demonstrated the power of students to advance a process that we all hope will lead to fairer rules for the states and stakeholders involved.”

-Read additional analysis of TPF by Frank Garcia in Investment Treaty News.
+Read additional analysis of TPF by Frank Garcia in Investment Treaty News and a December 2018 article about TPFs by Reuters.